Johnzo1233/Johnzo1233.github.io/essays/UI-Frameworks.md

 attention, as syntax errors can impede development progress.

-##Smooth Operations*
+## Smooth Operations

 In UI frameworks like Bootstrap 5 and Semantic UI, web development is greatly simplified.
 For instance, Bootstrap 5 offers pre-designed templates and tools that accelerate coding and are particularly helpful for individuals facing time constraints.
 Utilizing Bootstrap 5 reduces the workload of building websites, ensuring smoother development from start to finish.
-Additionally, the inclusion of built-in components like navigation bars, buttons, and footers allows for easy customization to meet project requirements.
+Additionally, the inclusion of built-in components like navigation bars, buttons, and footers allow for easy customization to meet project requirements.

 Comparing Bootstrap 5 and Semantic UI, I've identified their respective strengths and weaknesses.
 While Semantic UI prioritizes code readability with intuitive element names,